This heart clay bookmark is just charming, charming, charming! I love how easy it was to make and how sweet it looks!

-I used easy to find air-dry clay for this clay bookmark, a ribbon, and craft paint.
+I used easy to make air-dry clay for this clay bookmark, a ribbon, and craft paint.
 None of these supplies are hard to find or difficult to work with.
 Just the opposite.
-Air-dry clay if easily found among the children’s art supplies at any large chain store.
+Air-dry clay if easily found among the children's art supplies at any large chain store if you don't want to make your own.
 Bonus: this is a project that children would love making!

 Tip: Instead of making hearts have children use small cookie cutters to cut out a variety of shapes.

 Tip: Keep your clay bookmark at least ¼ of an inch thick so it doesn't break when used.

 Use a straw or chopstick to cut a hole in the heart for your ribbon to slide through.
 Keep that hole a fair distance from the edge of the heart otherwise you risk breaking.
 And that is just sad.

 Follow the directions on your [easyazon_link identifier="B001GIB3FQ" locale="US"]air-dry clay[/easyazon_link] (usually you need 48 hours of dry time.
 Nothing fancy about that...just sitting on the table to dry.) and let your clay bookmark dry and harden properly before painting or adding ribbon.